xavllorom/getting-and-cleaning-data/CodeBook.md

 #Tidy data set
 ##Observations
-The observations consist on :
+The observations consist on:
 +an identifier of the subject who carried out the experiment (Subject).
 Its range is from 1 to 30.
 +an activity label (Activity): WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING +a series of measurements collected from the sensors signals

 ##Variables